ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### setDate

-Sets the selected date in a single date picker.
+This action sets the selected date in a single date picker.

 ```html
 <button on="tap: date-picker.setDate(date='2018-01-01')">